Hanging Rock Reserve has reopened.

-Hanging Rock remains closed until further notice.
-Visit our FAQ page for updates and we look forward to seeing you back in the future.
+Please monitor our FAQ page for future updates and we look forward to seeing you back at Hanging Rock.

 Where else in Australia will you find the Black Hole of Calcutta, The Eagle, The Chapel and Lover’s Leap?
 Let the secrets of Hanging Rock unfold before your eyes as you wind your way up to the pinnacle where spectacular views await.